heremaps/here-sdk-examples/CONTRIBUTING.md

 [pull requests](https://help.github.com/articles/about-pull-requests/) filed against the [GitHub project](https://github.com/heremaps/here-sdk-examples/pulls).

+Thank you for taking the time to contribute.

 # Signing each Commit

-- Java JDK must be installed (if not already done).
-- Minimum JDK version is Java 8.
-- Specify the JAVA_HOME in your env variables.

 As part of filing a pull request we ask you to sign off the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) in each commit.